Horrific, Unrevealed Video Of Leicester City Owner’s Helicopter Going Berserk Makes Way Online [Graphic]

 The video can be seen below, but it is graphic in nature.

-Vichai Srivaddhanaprabha’s death was confirmed more than twenty-four hours after the helicopter went down in a spiral, plunging the ethnically diverse British city of Leicester into days of mourning.
+Vichai Srivaddhanaprabha’s death was confirmed more than 24 hours after the helicopter went down in a spiral, plunging the British city of Leicester into days of mourning.
 On Sunday, hundreds of fans gathered outside the stadium to pay their tributes, with players doing the same on Monday.
 The club’s Tuesday night match in the League Cup was also postponed as a result.

 While British club fans are generally known to have adversarial relationships with the owners of their clubs, Vichai’s relationship with the fans was one of mutual respect and love.
-The Thai businessman led the team from relative obscurity to promotion in the first division in 2014, four years after taking ownership, and in 2016, against odds that stood at five-thousand-to-one, he inspired Leicester City to their first Premier League triumph in their history.
+The Thai businessman led the team from relative obscurity to promotion in the first division in 2014, four years after taking ownership, and in 2016, against odds that stood at 5,000 to one, he inspired Leicester City to their first Premier League triumph in their history.

 Tributes from all over the soccer world continue to pour in, with former Leicester player Riyad Mahrez, who now plays for English champions Manchester City, dedicating his Monday night goal against Tottenham Hotspur to Srivaddhanaprabha.
 Former Leicester boss Claudio Ranieri, known to have a friendly relationship with the owner, said that Srivaddhanaprabha’s name will forever be etched in sport folklore for what he had been able to do for the club, according to the Independent.